mkess-ivy/svncrwns-site-v2/brand-starter-kit.md

   - feature: Use high resolution images to display your products
   - feature: Have a social media presence, use content to drive traffic

-last_call_summary: "The Brand Starter Kit consists of a (1) one minute visual that tells the story of your brand, works as an interactive piece of content and can be the difference between a customer visiting your platform to support your brand; (2) an online shop to feature ten or more products; and (3) a two-hour photoshoot to promote your brand, with high resolution editorial images"
+last_call_summary: "The Brand Starter Kit consists of 3 distinct opportunities to win!
+(1) A one-minute visual that tells the story of your brand, works as an interactive piece of content and can be the driving force for customer conversions; (2) an online shop to feature 10 or more products; and (3) a two-hour photoshoot to promote your brand, with high resolution editorial images"
 last_call_price: 2500
 last_call_link: /contact/
 last_call_link_title: Let's get started